skazhy/ynab-swedbank/README.md

 you'll need to run the script multiple times, with a different budget/account ids for each currency.

+Debug loglevel can be set with `RUST_LOG` env variable, which corresponds to [one of these](https://docs.rs/log/latest/log/enum.Level.html).

 ## Imported data formatting

 Transaction fees are appended to their respective transactions and are not